telerik/xamarin-forms-docs/knowledge-base/chart-label-text-wrap-ios.md

 ## Description

-How to wrap text inside an axis tick label or a series data point label.
+How to wrap text inside an axis tick label or a series data point label on iOS.

 ## Solution